French Americans: Colonial era

-In the 17th and early 18th centuries there was an influx of a few thousand Huguenots, who were Calvinist refugees fleeing religious persecution following the issuance of the 1685 Edict of Fontainebleau by Louis XIV of the Kingdom of France.
-For nearly a century they fostered a distinctive French Protestant identity that enabled them to remain aloof from American society, but by the time of the American Revolution they had generally intermarried and merged into the larger Presbyterian community.
-In 1700, they constituted 13 percent of the white population of the Province of Carolina and 5 percent of the white population of the Province of New York.
-The largest number settling in South Carolina, where the French comprised four percent of the white population in 1790.
-With the help of the well organized international Huguenot community, many also moved to Virginia.
+In the 17th and early 18th centuries, there was an influx of a few thousand Huguenots, who were Calvinist refugees fleeing religious persecution following the issuance of the 1685 Edict of Fontainebleau by Louis XIV of the Kingdom of France.
+Some of these refugees settled in the Dutch colony of New Netherland and its capital city, New Netherland, including being among the first Europeans to settle on Staten Island.
+In 1674, with the signing of the Treaty of Westminster to end the Third Anglo-Dutch War (1672–1674), the Netherlands ceded the colony to Great Britain, who renamed the colony New York, and its capital to New York City, after Prince James, Duke of York, the brother of King Charles II of England.

+For nearly a century, French settlers fostered a distinctive French Protestant identity that enabled them to remain aloof from American society, but by the time of the American Revolution, they had generally intermarried and merged into the larger Presbyterian community.
+In 1700, they constituted 13% of the white population of the Province of Carolina, and 5% of the white population of the Province of New York.
+The largest number settling in South Carolina, where the French comprised 4% of the white population in 1790.
+With the help of the well-organized international Huguenot community, many also moved to Virginia.
 In the north, Paul Revere of Boston was a prominent figure.

 A new influx of French-heritage people occurred at the very end of the colonial era.
 Following the failed invasion of Quebec in 1775-1776, hundreds of French-Canadian men who had enlisted in the Continental Army remained in the ranks.
 Under colonels James Livingston and Moses Hazen, they saw military action across the main theaters of the Revolutionary War.
 At the end of the war, New York State formed the Canadian and Nova Scotia Refugee Tract stretching westward from Lake Champlain.
 Though many of the veterans sold their claim in this vast region, some remained and the settlement held.
 From early colonizing efforts in the 1780s to the era of Quebec's "great hemorrhage," the French-Canadian presence in Clinton County in northeastern New York was inescapable.